Statsomat/Datasets/README.md

+# Datasets

-# Datasets used in different courses of Denise Welsch, Hochschule Koblenz, especially in connection with Statsomat Apps https://statsomat.com/
+### used in different courses of Denise Welsch, Hochschule Koblenz

+### especially in connection with Statsomat Apps https://statsomat.com/

 ## Statsomat/CFA App
 Each use data case for the CFA app contains: